X Modality Assisting RGBT Object Tracking: Related Work

-Unlike the generative RGBT tracking methods, the discriminative RGBT trackers fuse the complementary information of visible and infrared images to build a discriminant model to track the target.
-Generally, most of the discriminative RGBT trackers adopt the attention mechanism to strengthen the characterization of the target, which effectively classifies the target and background region. mfDiMP\cite{19} proposed a well-designed target prediction network based on DiMP\cite{20}, and utilized the discriminant loss for end-to-end training.
-MANet combined attention mechanism and expanded MDNet\cite{21} into a multi-channel network to extract the common and inherent features of multi-modalities.
-On this basis, MANet++\cite{22} enhanced the features in each modality before the fusion module to obtain better performance than MANet does.
-MIRNet\cite{23} combined the self-attention and cross-attention modules to achieve a robust RGBT tracking performance.
-Maintaining the discrimination performance of modal features can help trackers effectively distinguish the target region from the background.
-Therefore, many trackers usually retain the features of RGB and TIR modes.
-For instance, ${{\text{M}}^{\text{5}}}{\text{L}}$ tracker introduced an attention-based fusion module to effectively integrate quality perception across source images, which improved the accuracy of object tracking.
-DMCNet\cite{24} proposed a novel dual-gated mutual conditional network to take full advantage of the discriminant information of the multi-modalities while suppressing the influence of noise.
-ADRNet\cite{25} and APFNet\cite{26} focus on extracting prominent characteristics of different images and blending them to suit different attribute challenges.
-AGMINet\cite{27} presented an asymmetric global and local mutual integration network to mine heterogeneous features.
+In contrast to generative RGBT tracking approaches, discriminative RGBT trackers integrate the complementary information from visible and infrared imagery to construct a discriminant model for target tracking.
+The majority of discriminative trackers incorporate an attention mechanism to bolster the characterization of the target, effectively distinguishing it from the background. mfDiMP\cite{19}, for instance, introduced a sophisticated target prediction network, based on DiMP\cite{20}, and utilized discriminant loss for end-to-end training.
+MANet merged the attention mechanism with an expanded version of MDNet\cite{21}, transforming it into a multi-channel network to extract common and intrinsic features across modalities.
+MANet++\cite{22} enhanced the features within each modality prior to fusion, thereby surpassing the performance of MANet.
+MIRNet\cite{23} combined self-attention and cross-attention modules to deliver robust RGBT tracking.
+Retaining the discriminative characteristics of modal features aids trackers in differentiating the target region from the background—a strategy employed by numerous trackers.
+For example, the ${{\text{M}}^{\text{5}}}{\text{L}}$ tracker introduced an attention-based fusion module that effectively integrated quality perception across source images, thereby enhancing the accuracy of object tracking.
+DMCNet\cite{24} proposed a novel dual-gated mutual conditional network to maximize the discriminant information of multi-modalities while repressing noise influence.
+Both ADRNet\cite{25} and APFNet\cite{26} concentrate on extracting salient features from different image types and blending them to address various attribute challenges.
+AGMINet\cite{27} presented an asymmetric global and local mutual integration network for the exploitation of heterogeneous features.

 In the realm of RGBT object tracking, discriminative trackers tend to have longer processing times compared to generative trackers.
 Nevertheless, generative trackers capitalize on the feature interactions between different modalities, yielding more robust and precise characteristics.
 The discriminative trackers face the critical tasks of efficiently extracting intrinsic and shared features from multi-modal images, adeptly combining and enhancing salient features, and employing appropriate tracking strategies.
 These challenges underscore the need for an advanced architecture to improve tracking efficacy.